Hurricane Hattie

-Hurricane Hattie was one of the strongest and deadliest tropical cyclones of the 1961 Atlantic hurricane season, reaching a peak intensity as a Category 5 hurricane.
+Hurricane Hattie was the strongest and deadliest tropical cyclone of the 1961 Atlantic hurricane season, reaching peak intensity as a Category 5 hurricane.
 The ninth tropical storm, seventh hurricane, fifth major hurricane, and second Category 5 of the season, Hattie originated from an area of low pressure that strengthened into a tropical storm over the southwestern Caribbean Sea on October 27.
 Moving generally northward, the storm quickly became a hurricane and later major hurricane the following day.
 Hattie then turned westward west of Jamaica and strengthened into a Category 5 hurricane, with maximum sustained winds of 165 mph.
 It weakened to Category 4 before making landfall south of Belize City on October 31.
 The storm turned southwestward and weakened rapidly over the mountainous terrain of Central America, dissipating on November 1.

 Hattie first affected the southwestern Caribbean, where it produced hurricane-force winds and caused one death on San Andres Island.
 It was initially forecast to continue north and strike Cuba, prompting evacuations on the island.
 While turning west, Hattie dropped heavy rainfall of up to 11.5 in on Grand Cayman.
 The country of Belize, at the time known as British Honduras, sustained the worst damage from the hurricane.
 The former capital, Belize City, was buffeted by strong winds and flooded by a powerful storm surge.
 The territory governor estimated that 70% of the buildings in the city had been damaged, leaving more than 10,000 people homeless.
 The destruction was so severe that it prompted the government to relocate inland to a new city, Belmopan.
 Overall, Hattie caused about $60 million in losses and 307 deaths in the territory.
-Although damage was from Hattie was heavier than a hurricane in 1931 that killed 2,000 people, the death toll from Hattie was considerably lower as a result of early warnings.
-Elsewhere in Central America, Hattie killed 11 people.
+Although damage from Hattie was heavier than a hurricane in 1931 that killed 2,000 people, the death toll from Hattie was considerably lower as a result of early warnings.
+Elsewhere in Central America, Hattie killed 12 people.